WAP-Industries/sike-hoe/README.md

 ---

 ### Customisation
-Comments in the source code will guide you on how to customise the virus to your liking
+Comments in the source code will guide you on how to customise the program to your liking